-It’s hard to determine flight time on a quadcopter without actually test it, because it depends on many factors including how fast the quad flies, battery capacity and weight, motor/propeller efficiency, payload, wind speed etc. However there are ways you can do to maximize your flight time in the air.
+It’s hard to determine flight time on a quadcopter without actually testing it.
+Flight time depends on many factors including how fast the quad flies, battery capacity and weight, motor/propeller efficiency, payload, wind speed etc. However there are things you can do to maximize your flight time in the air.

 When discussing about “flight time”, it’s important to understand it’s not “hover time”.
 Hover time is pretty much a constant value for a quadcopter with a particular battery.
 But flight time can vary depends on the throttle level and wind condition during the flight.
-That’s why you can’t really compare the “flight time” between 2 different multicopters, it’s not fair as it’s influenced by so many factors.
+That’s why you can’t really compare the “flight time” between 2 different multicopters, it’s not a fair comparison as it’s influenced by so many factors.

 But you don’t have to build a gigantic quadcopter to stay longer in the air.
 In this post we will discuss what impacts battery life, and some of the things you can do to maximize your hover time as well as flight time.

-Therefore flying around fast, doing acrobatics etc, will use more power thus shorter flight time.
-If you are doing aerial filming, and want some more time in the air, the best thing to do is to fly gently and avoid unnecessary turns.
+If you only plan to do aerial photography and just want some more time in the air, the best thing to do is to fly gently and avoid unnecessary turns or throttle changes.

 Weight – Payload

-As you can probably guess, the simplest and most effective way of increasing your drone’s flight time, would be to get rid of unnecessary weight.
+As you can probably guess, the simplest and most effective way of increasing your drone’s flight time, would be to reduce the weight.
 Every gram you shave can contributes a few seconds in flight time if not more.

-- make motor/ESC/power wires as short as possible
+- Shorten motor, ESC and power wires as much as possible

-- avoid gold bullet connectors and just direct solder
+- Avoid using connectors and direct solder whenever possible

-- remove HD camera (GoPro/Mobius) when you are not recording
+- Remove HD camera (GoPro/Mobius) if you are not recording

-Battery capacity directly affects flight time.
-Bigger battery doesn’t necessary give you longer flight time, because battery weight increases with capacity.
-There is a trade off (balance) between capacity and flight time.
+Battery capacity directly affects flight time, but interestingly bigger battery doesn’t necessary give you longer flight time.
+Because the weight of the battery increases with capacity, there is a trade off (balance) between capacity and flight time.

-You can experiment with different sizes batteries, time it and find out which one gives the best result.
+You can experiment with batteries of different sizes, measure the hover time and find out which one gives the best result.
 Here is an example how I choose the optimal battery capacity (very old post).

-LiPo Battery C rating not only affects the max continuous current draw, but also flight time in my opinion.
+LiPo Battery C rating does not only affect the max continuous current draw, but also flight time.
+Surprised?
+Let me explain.

 Battery Condition and Maintenance